 - Being thrown in at the deep end: you don't get to choose who you live with.

 - No guarantees: you might not get a place in your preferred accommodation.

 - Living near to lots of students: get used to putting up with noise and mess!

-Private student hallsA second option in some areas is to go for a room in a purpose-built student living complex, an option that is growing in popularity; Unipol and the NUS found that private halls made up half of student bed spaces in the UK.
+Private student hallsA second option in some areas is to go for a room in a purpose-built student living complex - an option that is growing in popularity.

 The set-up is similar to halls managed by universities – you have your own room and you share communal areas like a kitchen or TV room – but it's owned by a private company.
-Studio apartments may be available too (though these are usually pricier).
-Private hall providers are quite common in big cities like London or Manchester, which have several universities based there (and thus lots of students looking for a place to live).
+Studio apartments may be available too, though these are usually pricier.

 - Location, location: you'll be close to all the student action (not necessarily limited to just your university).

-- Extra costs: factor in any up-front or additional costs, while studio rentals will be pricier
+- Extra costs: factor in any up-front or additional costs, and studio rentals will be pricier.

-- Unnecessary perks: some private halls have plush extras (eg saunas, cinema rooms), which look cool but you may never actually use
+- Unnecessary perks: some private halls have plush extras (like saunas and cinema rooms) which look cool but you may never actually use.

-- Same student pitfalls apply: noise, not choosing who you live with, mess and so on.
+- Same student pitfalls apply: noise, not choosing who you live with and mess.

 Private accommodationOthers may prefer not to live in halls of any kind and move straight into the private rented sector, where you rent a house or flat with a group from a landlord or letting agent.

 Sometimes it'll be your choice – if you're a mature student who wants their own living space outside the realms of university, for instance.

 Other times, it might not be – not all universities are able to guarantee a place in halls of residence for all first-year students (it's a good question to ask at an open day) – so you could be among those who miss out, especially if you've come through Clearing or are late with your application.